 - Test your assumptions through using a tried and tested system OD model such as the OTM Star Model with genuine stakeholder involvement and input, many issues and problems can be easily identified long before they become a headache.
 OTM Wisdom: Pay now rather than pay later.

-Stuart Wigham is Content Manager and Consultant at ON THE MARK.
+Stuart Wigham was a Content Manager and Consultant at ON THE MARK.
 OTM’s experience and passion for collaborative business transformation that’s supported by pragmatism, systems thinking, and a belief in people is unparalleled.
 OTM has been in business for 27 years and is a global leader in organization design consulting.